-If you are thinking of publishing a book, you should know that there are many facets to take account of.
+If you are thinking of publishing a book, you should know that there are many facets to take into account of.
 One such aspect is getting the right representation for your book.

 Remember that you will have to compete with a myriad of authors out there, and if you don’t have the right people to protect your literary interests, you will surely have a hard time in the process.
 So before you set out and release your book, you should find the right literary agent to represent you.

-But seeing as there are a myriad of literary agents out there, you will need to have a set plan.
+But seeing as there is a myriad of literary agents out there, you will need to have a set plan.

 Before you set out and choose a literary agent, you should be as systematic as possible.
 One of the best ways to do this is to make a list of what you want in a literary agent.

 These qualities should affect your book marketing campaign, and also ensure that the literary agent you choose is easy to work with.
 So make a list.